 Where to buy Northern Lights Seeds in South Africa

 There are many different seed banks in South Africa, but not all of them have the same selection of Northern Lights seed strains.
 Here are the three best seed banks where you can buy pure Northern Lights strains and some popular hybrids.

-For the widest variety of Northern Light seeds and hybrids, look no further than Trophy Seeds.
-This proudly South African seed company offers a wide range of international strains, including 6 different varieties of Northern Lights.
+For the widest variety of Northern Light seeds and hybrids, check out Trophy Seeds.
+This seed company offers a wide range of international strains, including 6 different varieties of Northern Lights.

 The next best Northern Lights strains can be found at Marijuana SA.
 They are one of the country’s largest seed banks and have four different versions of Northern Lights and related hybrids available.

 Last but not least, Marijuana Seeds is an up-and-coming South African seed bank that has Northern Lights and 3 other hybrids available on their online platform.
 Most of their genetics are bred by Nirvana Seeds in Amsterdam – the birthplace of Northern Lights.

 Knowing where to buy your favourite seeds is one thing, but actually knowing which Northern Lights strain to choose is a whole other story.
 If you need help, we’ve compiled a list of our five favourites.